 Only a select number of people can spend the night on the island; then you truly get to explore Santa Cruz all on your own.
 One of our favorite activities was watching the sunset at Potato Harbor.

-If you are looking for a vastly underrated vacation spot in California with minimal crowds, then Channel Islands is a great national park to explore.
+If you are looking for a vastly underrated vacation spot in California with minimal crowds and one of the best adventure vacations in the USA, then Channel Islands is a great national park to explore.

 Recommended by Michelle of The Wandering Queen